Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Monte-Carlo

-Comparing the Known estimator to the Uncertain estimator, as expected the RMSE of the latter is larger since it requires less information to be implemented.
-Nevertheless, depending on the sample size and value of $\psi$, the estimator based on Assumption \ref{ass3} has small bias and sufficiently small RMSE so as to be distinguishable from zero.
-Considering now the specifications with endogenous and contextual effects, though not well identified, the main qualiative conclusions regarding the relative performance of the four estimators are the same as for the specifications with contextual effects only.
-Notice also that once endogenous effects are introduced the estimator based on specifying the floor often has larger bias and RMSE than that based on Assumption \ref{ass3}.
-This is particularly true for $\delta$.
+Comparing the results for models (K) and (U), as expected the RMSE of the latter is larger since it does not require knowledge of the groups.
+Nevertheless, depending on the sample size and value of $\psi$, the NLS estimator of model (U) has small bias and sufficiently small RMSE so as to be distinguishable from zero.
+Considering now the specifications with endogenous and contextual effects, though weakly identified, the main qualiative conclusions regarding the relative performance of the estimators of the four models are the same as for the specifications with contextual effects only.
+Notice also that once endogenous effects are introduced the estimator of model (F) often has larger bias and RMSE than that of model (U).
+This is particularly true for $\delta$.\\